nabeelaccount/simple-k8s/README.md

 # Simple deployment of kubernetes

-As this is a simple deployment and used for demostration purposes only, I advice you deploy it using minikube.
+As this is a simple deployment used for demostration purposes only, I advice you deploy it using minikube.

 ## Deploying ingress using minikube
 - Start minikube